 Decorative display and/or collection of empty alcoholic beverage containers are not permitted in any residence halls.
-A container is an object that actually held alcohol in it; such as beer, wine, liquor bottles, or cans.
+A container is an object that actually held alcohol in it at one point or another in time; such as beer, wine, liquor bottles, or cans.